-How to make quick pickled cabbage
+How do you make quick pickled cabbage?

 Summer is on the brink, which means that pickling and fermenting are soon to be a constant in my house.
 Pickling is super easy- just combine equal parts vinegar and water, a bit of salt, and desired flavorings.
 I keep this recipe simple with only garlic and a tiny bit of sugar.

 Pickling red cabbage for just four hours allows the crunchy cabbage to break down just a bit, while keeping it just chewy enough for the classic Reuben texture.
 You can prepare pickled cabbage hours to days in advance if you prefer.
 The cabbage will be softer, but should still keep its crunch.

 This quick pickled cabbage is adapted from (and inspired by!)
 Edible Perspective’s recipe.
 She gives a great primer on quick pickling!